|

-Sustainability aspects of participatory budgeting at the municipal level in Slovenia
+optional participatory budgeting (PB) on the municipal level in Slovenia since

 Keywords: participatory budget; municipalities; regulation; social sustainability; Slovenia